ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+the most obstinate case of hoarseness in a
+short time.
 To CrRE Colic for the violent Inter­
 nal aeouy termed colic, take a teaspoonful
 of salt in n pint of cold water; drink it